DEEPIKAKANNAN25/AWS_Project/README.md

 Part 5: Website Preview and Verification

-This division makes it easier to follow the process sequentially and understand each AWS S3 configuration..
+This division makes it easier to follow the process sequentially and understand each AWS S3 configuration.

 🪣 Part 1 – S3 Bucket Creation (Screenshots 1–7)

 🖼️ 1.
 Bucket Name Setup ([images/1-bucket-name.png](images/1-bucket-name.png))

             I logged in to the AWS Management Console, navigated to S3, and clicked "Create bucket".
-I entered a unique bucket name (my-portfolio-bucket-demo) and selected a region
+I entered a unique bucket name (my-portfolio-bucket-demo) and selected a region.

-             Key Setting:Choose the AWS Region close to your target audience to minimize latency.
+             Key Setting: Choose the AWS Region close to your target audience to minimize latency.

 🖼️ 2.
 Object Ownership Configuration ([images/2-object-ownership.png](images/2-object-ownership.png))